RGB-Tools/rgb-lib-stress-test/README.md

 - mining of a block
 - refresh 3 (receiver): settling the transfer once it has been confirmed
 - refresh 4 (sender): settling the transfer once it has been confirmed

+By default, the transfers are done using blinded UTXOs.
+The global option `--witness` will instead make transfers use witness transactions for all scenarios except for `random-wallets` and `random-transfers`.
+These two scenarios will select randomly between blinded UTXO or witness transaction if the `--witness` option is selected.

 Refer to the help message of each scenario for the list of supported options.
 As an example: